 Reed diffusers do not need heat, electricity, or water – only essential oils!
 The oils are combined in the glass jar, then wooden reeds soak them up and transfer them into the air which creates wonderful aromas.
 They’re also aesthetically pleasing and elegant in my opinion.

 The picture shows a company called Australian Apothecary and they sell more than just all-natural diffusers.
-Check them out here or shop for diffusers below!
+Check them out here or get one of the most popular P.F.
+Candle Co diffusers below!

 5. Simmer Herbs and Fruit